Quantron7t/react-mobx-app/README.md

-# Creating a Todo list React App with Typescript
+# Creating a bitcoin rates display app with Mobx and React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).